3mmaRand/singlm/docs/glm-poisson-two-explan.md

 The `Coefficients` table gives the estimated $\beta s$ again but this time with their standard errors and tests of whether the estimates differ from zero.
 For example, The estimated value for the intercept is 2.794 $\pm$ 0.181 and this differs significantly from zero ($p$ < 0.001).
 The estimated value for $\beta_{1}$ is -0.416 $\pm$ 0.408 does not differ significantly from zero ($p$ = 0.308).
 At age 0, birds in pairs do not catch significantly fewer prey.

 Towards the bottom of the output there is information about the model fit.
-The null deviance (what exists if we predict the number of prey from the mean of birds in groups of many, $\beta_{0}$) is 848.806 with 29 degrees of freedom and the residual deviance (left over after our model is fitted) is 21.048 with 24 $d.f.$.
+The null deviance (what exists if we predict the number of prey from the mean of birds in groups of many aged 0, $\beta_{0}$) is 848.806 with 29 degrees of freedom and the residual deviance (left over after our model is fitted) is 21.048 with 24 $d.f.$.
 The model fits a five parameters and thus accounts for 5 $d.f.$ for a reduction in deviance by 827.758.

 To get a test of whether the reduction in deviance is significant for each term in the the model formula we use: